 At the time of writing:

 - The Twin City Liner service leaves from the striking modern-looking landing area at Schwedenplatz.
-A sleek catamaran takes you out and down the Danube to Slovakia’s capital Bratislava and back.
-(More info)
+A sleek catamaran takes you out and down the Danube to Slovakia’s capital (Bratislava) and back.

 For further details of what the Donaukanal has to offer visitors to Vienna, check this summary.